operating-systems

 Process Hierarchy

-A process hierarchy refers to the parent-child relationship between processes.
-In many operating systems, every process (except the first system process) is created by another process, forming a tree-like structure.
+A process hierarchy is the parent-child relationship between processes.
+Every process (except the first system process) is created by another, forming a tree-like structure.

 Mechanism

-• Resource Control: A parent process can often control or limit the resources used by its children.
+Parent can control or limit resources used by children.

-• Parallel Tasks: A single logical task can be broken down into multiple parallel child processes to improve performance.
+A single logical task can be broken into multiple parallel child processes for improved performance.